wagtrung/2048inJava/README.md

 # wagtrung personal Site (Midterm Exam) - HTML, CSS

-##Course: Web Application
+<b>Course: Web Application>/b>
 <br>
-This Static Site is the demand of question 2 in the Midterm Examination at IU-VNU-HCMC 2020
+This Static Site is the demand of question 2 in the Midterm Examination at IU-VNU-HCMC, 2020
 <br> Build 7 Pages HTML, and using external Style Sheet Cascading to style your page base on your creative mind...
 <br> The Site including:
 <br> 0/Welcome (index.html)